 - When you are traveling eastward since you gain time, a nap or short sleep on the way can help.
 When traveling westward, you may want to only indulge in a short nap, if at all, so you can sleep upon returning home.

 - If you arrive at your destination in the morning or mid-day, try to avoid taking a nap once there.
 That will complicate the resetting of your inner clock.
-You WANT to be tired so you CAN go to sleep at a somewhat regular time.
+The best traveling advice is you WANT to be tired so you CAN go to sleep at a somewhat regular time.